 So, what can smaller suppliers offer?

 Most importantly, they can deliver cheaper deals, but they also – perhaps surprisingly – offer some of the best customer service in the sector.
 Compared to some of the bigger companies, many of the small providers have impressive customer service ratings.
-For example Igloo Energy, came second overall in the Citizen’s Advice customer service ratings at the end of 2019, well above E.ON Energy who were 18th.
+For example Green, came first overall in the Citizen’s Advice customer service ratings in 2020, well above E.ON Energy who were 32nd.

 It makes sense that, in a smaller company, each customer ‘matters more’ whereas, with a big company, it’s easy to get lost in systems and the shuffle.
 And, let’s face it, we all want to matter more.
 So, it’s worthwhile looking at the customer service record of a potential new provider to see how they treat their customers.
 On the flip side, smaller companies have less of a track record, so are sometimes deemed as less trustworthy in the eyes of some.

 One other thing to consider when you compare energy suppliers is, where the energy comes from.
 If you place a lot of importance on green energy, you should check the fuel mix for each supplier to find out what percentage of the energy comes from renewable sources.
 Who doesn’t want to save the planet and save money?
 Taking the time to do a good energy comparison could save you money and ensure you’re getting exactly what you want from an energy supplier.